juergenpabel/circuitpython-escpos-server/README.md

 # Abstract

-A circuitpython application that receives ESC/POS requests via network (HTTP, MQTT &amp; RAW) and relays them to USB-connected thermal printer(s).
-The application waits via HTTP, MQTT and/or RAW-protocol for ESCPOS-formatted printjobs and sends them via USB to the configured thermal printer/s (without any parsing; but -optionally- with additional printer reset/initialization commands before the printjob and a paper-cut command after the printjob).
+A circuitpython application that receives ESC/POS requests via network (HTTP, MQTT &amp; TCP) and relays them to connected thermal printer(s).
+The application waits via HTTP, MQTT and/or TCP for ESCPOS-formatted printjobs and sends them to the configured thermal printer/s (without any parsing; but -optionally- with additional printer reset/initialization commands before the printjob and a paper-cut command after the printjob).

-**Note**: The original version of this software was published in my github repo "circuitpython-picow-escpos" - but since this is not in any way confined to the Pi Pico W, I re-published this software in this repository and continue its development here.
+**Note**: The original version of this software was published in my github repo "circuitpython-picow-escpos" - but since this is not in any way confined to the PicoW, I re-published this software in this repository and continue its development here.

 # Software